MLGlobalHealth/phyloSI-RakaiAgeGender/README.md

 To perform the data pre-processing and analysis, navigate to the root directory of the repository and follow the instructions in the next sections.

+> **Note** Some scripts will generate figures and other output that is saved in a separate directory outside the repository under `phyloSI-RakaiAgeGender-outputs`.
+Detailed flowcharts of how data read and written by each R script can be found in `docs/README.md`.

 #### RCCS Surveillance Analyses
 > **Warning** **(Please read)** Several of the pre-processing code for the surveillance requires the running of computationally demanding Stan models which may take more than 24 hours to finish on a standard laptop computer.
 We provide summarized outputs for all Stan models and recommend users to skip Stage 1 and proceed directly to Stage 2.
 To run the full data pre-processing step, execute both Stage 1 and Stage 2.